sudo-labs/r-data-science/content/index.md

 weight: 0
 ---

 R is not a fast language.
-But we can make it faster.
+But we can make it work extremely effectively if we know how.
-This tutorial covers a number of techniques we can use to parallelize and speed up our code.
+This tutorial covers a number of techniques we can use to parallelize and speed up our code, in addition to a couple other useful tricks we can use in our research.
 A lot of the material is borrowed from Hadley Wickham's "[Advanced R](http://adv-r.had.co.nz/)" book.